Dortmund lose on emotional night after bomb attack

 Dortmund fell further behind when Sven Bender, with perhaps an eye on Radamel Falcao lurking behind, headed Andrea Raggi's superb cross into his own net.

-Helped by the introduction of the 18-year-old Christian Pulisic, after the break the home side was brighter -- and consequently so too were the home fans -- and they halved the deficit when Dembele finished a wonderful team goal.
+Helped by the introduction of the 18-year-old Christian Pulisic, after the break the home side were brighter -- and consequently so too were the home fans -- and they halved the deficit when Dembele finished a wonderful team goal.

 But just as the German side were threatening to drag themselves level, Mbappe ruthlessly punished Lukasz Piszczek for a dreadful misplaced pass across goal to put his team 3-1 ahead with a 20-yard strike which further enhance his reputation as one of the world's finest young talents.